-Civil society and social economy organisations should be involved to ensure that the evaluation process assesses the pertinence of the response to the identified social need, is not only driven by efficiency gains and goes beyond pure technological innovation.
-Of course meaningful experimentations / innovations can prove to be sustainable in a longer term, but the economic sustainability should not be their sole driving force as for some responses public financing will always be essential.
+Civil society and social economy organisations should be involved to ensure that the evaluation process assesses the pertinence of the response to the identified social need, so that it is not only driven by efficiency gains and goes beyond pure technological innovation.
+Of course meaningful experimentations / innovations can prove to be sustainable in the longer term, but economic sustainability should not be their sole driving force as for some responses public financing will always be essential.